fmeynen/2026_RealiseD/README.md

 4. **Results** — Outputs saved to `results/` directory

 Run all steps at once with `scripts/run_all.R`, or execute individual scripts as needed.

-## Time Tracking

-Project time is tracked in `Tijd.xlsx` for project management and estimation purposes.

 ## Contributing